 With so many people, so many industries, and so much of the economy being affected by questionable decisions, made by people in one company, about taking one product to market, I hope that everyone, in every business no matter how large or small will take a renewed look at their quality control processes and procedures.
 Because just like with the Boeing 737 Max, quality control really does matter.

-As always, if you have questions about how recent economic events can impact your retirement; give us a call at 913-393-1000 or fill out the form below.
+As always, if you have questions about how recent economic events can impact your retirement; give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.